mihaip/streamspigot/README.markdown

 UI JavaScript currently uses a checked in copy of [Closure Lite](http://www.programmingclosure.com/closure-lite/) but the plan is to switch to [Plovr](http://plovr.com/) once needs become more complex.

+The tweet digest component of the app was formerly known as Twitter Digest and used to run at `twitter-digest.appspot.com`.
+A small "stub" App Engine app that redirects requests from there to `www.streamspigot.com/tweet-digest` is in `twitter-digest-stub`.

 ### Datasources/API endpoints

 Third-party API endpoints are in the `datasources` directory: